 "CERA is continuing to work with EQC and insurance companies to remove roadblocks to the rebuild and it's positive that nearly all the major insurers have now said they will get all greater Christchurch homes repaired or rebuilt by the end of 2015 to mid-2016."
 (CERA's Greater Christchurch Recovery Update Issue 17 January 2013).
 So much for recovery.

-Aug 2019: The Press / TV1 News would report a court case, that Southern Response (a Crown insurer, which had taken over AMI during quakes, after AMI went bust) was "deceptive" in its dealings with claimants.
-Southern Response had operated a malfeasance, offering claimants an unreasonably lower offer instead of a fair higher offer for claims, short changing many claimants.
+August 2019: The Press / TV1 News would report a court case: Southern Response (a Crown insurer, which took over AMI during quakes after AMI went bust) was "deceptive" in its dealings with claimants.
+Southern Response had lowballed claimants: low offer instead of a fair higher offer for claims, short-changing many claimants.
 Labour MP Megan Woods would set aside NZ$ 300m compensation for Southern Response faulty claims.
 And that was just Southern Response!

 June 2021.
-After the devastating 14 November 2016 Kaikoura Quake, claimants would successfully deal only with their insurers instead of EQC, which had traumatized so many Christchurch quakes claimants for many years post Christchurch quakes.
-Future quake claimants dealing only with their insurers would become the norm, insurers only dealing with EQC.
-It had taken a 2020, Dame Silvia Cartwright, Commission of Inquiry into EQC ineptitude to sort that!
+After the devastating 14 November 2016 Kaikoura Quake, claimants would successfully deal only with their insurers instead of EQC, which had traumatized so many claimants for many years post Christchurch quakes.
+Future quake-claimants dealing only with their insurers would become the norm, insurers only dealing with EQC.
+It took a 2020, Dame Silvia Cartwright, Commission of Inquiry into EQC ineptitude to sort that out!

 27.12.12.
 Steel mesh fence cordon.
 Cathedral Sq, NZDF checkpoint view, WW memorial & ruined Christ Church Cathedral, S red zone